Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Theoretical Framework

 \subsection{Observed Price Process}

+As noted above, the efficient price is latent.
+This is for two reasons.
+First, we cannot observe the process in continuous time, but only at discrete points.
+Second, the efficient price is concealed due to various microstructural mechanisms, including the discretness of the prices, the bid--ask spread, and information effects.
+We capture this deviation from the efficient price by an additive noise term, referred to in the literature as the \emph{market microstructure noise}.

-Let us consider that we observe the $m$-dimensional price process at non-synchronous discrete times.
-Furthermore, the observed price process is contaminated by the market microstructure noise.
-Let us denote the $k$-th univariate observed price process as $X_i^k$ at discrete times $0 \leq T_0^k < T_1^k < \cdots < T_{n^k}^k \leq 1$.
+Assume that we observe an $m$-dimensional price process contaminated by the market microstructure noise at non-synchronous discrete times.
+Denote the $k$-th univariate observed price process by $X_i^k$ at discrete times $0 \leq T_0^k < T_1^k < \cdots < T_{n^k}^k \leq 1$.
 Note that the observations can be irregularly spaced.
-The $k$-the component of the latent price process $P_t^k$ and the observed price process $X_i^k$ are then related as
+The $k$-th component of the latent price process $P_t^k$ and the observed price process $X_i^k$ are then related by

-where $E_i^k$ is the \emph{market microstructure noise} with zero expected value and standard deviation $\omega^k$.
-At this point, we do not impose additional assumptions on the noise $E_i^k$ as various estimators require various assumptions.
-We refer to the respective papers of the individual estimators for more details.
+where $E_i^k$ is the market microstructure noise; it has expected value zero and standard deviation $\omega^k$.
+At this point, we do not impose additional assumptions on the noise $E_i^k$, as different estimators require different assumptions.
+We refer to the papers for the individual estimators for more details.
 In an empirical study of financial markets, \cite{Hansen2006} show that the market microstructure noise is dependent both on its past values and the efficient price process.